Get the answers to FAQs, then compare mortgage rates to find the right deal for you.

 You can apply for a mortgage from a bank or other financial institution, such as a credit union, building society or specialist mortgage lender.
 Although you can apply directly, using an independent mortgage adviser might help you find the right deal.

-This is the most popular type of mortgage where the borrower repays the loan each month over a fixed term - usually between 20 and 30 years in the UK - until the capital and the interest are repaid.
+This is the most popular type of mortgage where the borrower repays the loan each month over a set term - usually between 20 and 30 years initially in the UK - until the capital and the interest are repaid.

 Interest-only mortgages are now far less common than they used to be for residential home purchases, although they're still commonplace for buy-to-let mortgages.